Pieces are formed by removing unit cubes from rectilinear solid pieces.

 Non-standard 6-piece burrs have six pieces but don't adhere to standard construction rules.

-Burrs in the theme of the standard 6-piece burrs but with more pieces can be very hard,
+Burrs in the theme of the standard 6-piece burrs but with more pieces can be difficult,

 (e.g., the Cuter Level 8

-The basic idea of a burr seems quite old.
+The basic idea of a burr is quite old.

 presents a wood knot as "Cross Keys" and a 6-piece burr as "The Nut".